Do Pacifiers Reduce the Risk of SIDS? What Parents Should Know

 Consult Your Pediatrician

 What should you do if your baby refuses to use a pacifier?
-First, don’t panic; it’s not uncommon.
+First, don’t panic.
+It’s not uncommon.
 Some infants simply dislike the feel of a pacifier or prefer other soothing methods.

 Frequently Asked Questions